rishav9250/StringBuilder/README.md

 # StringBuilder
-here is a code of Concept od StringBuilder code in java.
+here is a code of Concept of StringBuilder code in java.